kyanostat/min-info/README.md

 ### Gallery of the inference based on the minimum information dependence model

-#### A. Graphical model of continuous and categorical data with the consideration of the second-order interactions
+#### A. Graphical model of continuous and categorical data with the consideration of the three-dimensional interactions

 - We apply our model to Palmer Archipelago penguin data.